yaoyao12138/lab-self-hosting-k8s/README.md

 export INSTANA_DB_HOST="the hostname for the machine that runs Instana databases, e.g. machine1"
 ```

+Please note here is the hostname, not the IP address.
+The util will auto-resolve the IP address for the specified hostname as needed.

 You can also modify `./config.sh` for more settings customization.

 ### Bring up environment